ninabarzh/broomstick/content/posts/nvd.md

 software inventory, asset database, and threat intelligence.
 Open-source tools like `vulners`, `grype`, and `trivy` can ingest raw CVE data and perform their own classification.
-Custom scripts that cross-reference CVEs with your installed packages or SBOMs (Software Bills of Materials) will not be as polished as NVD enrichment, but they give you actionable context.
+Custom scripts that cross-reference CVEs with your installed packages or SBOMs (Software Bills of Materials) will not be as polished as NVD enrichment, but they give you usable context.
 Think of it as rolling your own plumbing when the water company has forgotten how pipes work.

-### Leverage reproducible builds and binary analysis
+### Use reproducible builds and binary analysis

 Attackers exploit the gap between declared vulnerabilities and what actually runs on your systems.
 Defenders can close that gap by [analysing binaries directly](https://red.tymyrddin.dev/docs/through/reverse-engineering/index.html#foraging-for-secrets-in-binaries).